bjnord/coding_practice/synacor/README.md

 - run `bin/teleport` for the second mode (`R7>0`), teleporting to the rainy beach
   - `teleport.txt` is the script for this mode

-first mode
+### Dungeon (first mode)

 - code #4 is found by doing `use tablet`
+  - tablet is in Foothills where you start the game
+- then you need to
+  - get the lantern (room in Moss cavern)
+  - get the can (room in Maze)
+  - do `use can` to fill the latern with oil and make it happy
 - code #5 is observed when walking between two rooms in the maze
+- you need a lit lantern (`use lantern`) to navigate the Dark passage

-### Coin Puzzle
+### Coin Puzzle (Ruins)

 - equation: `_ + _ * _^2 + _^3 - _ = 399`
+- coin values:
-- red coin = 2
+  - red = 2
-- blue coin = 9
+  - blue = 9
-- shiny coin = 5
+  - shiny = 5
-- concave coin = 7
+  - concave = 7
-- corroded coin = 3
+  - corroded = 3
+- so insert coins in this order:
-- solution: blue, red, shiny, concave, corroded
+  - blue, red, shiny, concave, corroded
 - code #6 is revealed after solving the coin puzzle and teleporting to Synacor HQ (in first mode `R7=0`)

 ### Teleporter Puzzle